 Place ingredients in a saucepan over medium high heat.
 Bring to a simmer, stir to dissolve sugar.
 Lower heat to medium and simmer for 3 minutes, remove from heat and cool.

 1. Phyllo / Filo pastry: Comes in different pack sizes and sheet numbers depending on brand.
 Do not fret too if you are slightly short - just reduce sheets in each layer / use off cuts.
 Australia - I recommend Antoniou Fillo Pastry sold in the fridge section.
 You will need 2 x 375g packs which has 18 to 22 sheets in each pack, and you will have off cuts once trimmed to size, see below for usage ideas.
 If you use the frozen packs, you'll need 2 packs and they often only have 15 sheets so you'll need to do more layers using offcuts.US - You will need 1 x 1 lb packet.
 The standard is 40 sheets in those packs and the sheets are just a touch bigger than the pan so you'll have just a small amount of trimmings.2.
 Different Nut options - Baklava is made with a variety of nuts across regions and countries, the most common being walnuts, pistachios and almonds (alone or combination).
 See in post for more details of different nuts used in different countries.3.
 Cutting - See video and photos.
 Use small stabbing motions to cut through once, then run the knife through smoothly through the same cut.
 I cut 4 long straight strips in the pan, then cut across diagonally.4.
 Storage - I've kept it for up to a week with no change in quality, in fact it gets better with time!
 Beyond a week I found the pastry starting to its crispiness a bit because the surface tends to go flaky - but not by much, still 100% tasty.
 Store in an airtight container in the pantry.5.
 Leftover Phyllo Pastry - If you're in Australia, you'll end up with plenty of scraps because of the size of the pastry sold in packs.
-I used the offcuts to make this Scrunchy Top Spinach Feta Pie by Scrummy Lane (I added loads more scrunched up pastry on the top) and Spinach Ricotta Triangles made using the filling from my Spinach Ricotta Rolls (brush with butter and bake 25 minutes at 180C/350F)6.
+I used the offcuts to make this Scrunchy Top Spinach Feta Pie by Scrummy Lane (I added loads more scrunched up pastry on the top) and Spinach Ricotta Triangles made using the filling from my Spinach Ricotta Rolls (brush with butter and bake 25 minutes at 180C/350F).
+If you have a full stash available, make this delicious Greek spinach pie, Spanakopita!6.
 Source - This recipe is courtesy of Natasha's Kitchen.
 It is rare that I share a recipe without making any amendments because I do love to tinker.
 But this recipe is perfect as it is.
 More layers used than most baklava recipes as well as buttering every single layer, and that's what makes all the difference.7.
 Nutrition per piece.
 It's conservative because it doesn't take into account all the partial pieces all around the edges - my adjusted estimate is about 285 cal per slice.